briankelley/atlas-voice-training/README.md

 Train your own custom wake word model for [OpenWakeWord](https://github.com/dscripka/openWakeWord) (containerized).

+## The Dependency Problem

+This project exists because training OpenWakeWord models in 2026 is a dependency nightmare.
+The training pipeline requires PyTorch 1.13.1, TensorFlow 2.8.1, and dozens of other packages pinned to 2022-era versions that have since aged out of compatibility with modern Python.
+The `train.sh` script in this repo documents every fix discovered through days of debugging.
+The Docker image freezes the working environment of openWakeWord to commit 368c037 (main on February 1, 2026).

 ## Objective

 Builds a Docker container, downloads training data, generates synthetic speech samples, augments them with common noise, trains a neural network, and outputs a model file (~200KB) that can listen for your wake word.